rdubois440/esp32_nunchuck_ble_keyboard/README.md

 ## Special Actions - zButton AND cButton Pressed

  * A quick trip from zone0 to zone1 and back is a TAB
+ * A quick trip from zone0 to zone2 and back, with C and Z buttons pressed, is the Application Switch key.
  * A quick trip from zone0 to zone3 and back is an ESCAPE
- * A quick trip from zone0 to zone2 and back, with C and Z buttons pressed, is the Application Switch key.
+ * A quick trip from zone0 to zone4 and back is special key combination Alt + Ctrl + k.
+This is used in termux to show / hide the soft keyboard

+## Upper Case Characters

+As mentionned above, a quick trip from zone0 to zone2 and back is a one-time press of the left shift key.Produces one Upper case character

+No action is produced immediately in this case, but a variable is set to 1, and will be reset AFTER the next key is produced.
+This gives access to the full keyboard in Shift (or Caps Lock) mode, but for one character only.
+Ex: on Querty keyboards, this gives access to ! @ # $ etc.
+Of course this can be repeated before the next character is desired.

 ## Android Special Keys

 Bluetooth keyboards designed for Android devices provide 4 extra buttons, Home, Application Switch, Menu and Back.
 One of the problems with these buttons is that their names are not fully standardized, sometimes used ambiguously

 ### Application Switch key